bobbicodes/bob/README.md

 	$ bob

-# What I wanted:
+# What I wanted
 To be able to punch people in the face who tell me I should use a certain text editor and say,

 	"I use BOB, Biotch."

-A truly minimal console-based text editor like Vim or Nano, written such that a beginning programmer (i.e. me!) can easily read it and understand how it works.
-Other so-called "minimal" editors still have loads of stuff like search and syntax-highlighting which are useful but unnecessary.
-But we can put them in later... if we want to!
-And never have to figure out how some other piece of shit works.
+A truly minimal console-based text editor that a beginning programmer can easily read, comprehend and modify.

-# What I got:
+# What I got
 ![](https://github.com/porkostomus/bobs-text-editor/blob/master/shot-2018-03-25_23-08-51.png)

 Here it is inside of [Cool Retro Term](https://github.com/Swordfish90/cool-retro-term), cuz that's how I roll.